 - After peeling the chickpeas, transfer back to the same pot.
 Fill the pot with at least 2 inches of fresh water.
 Cook the chickpeas for an additional 30-40 minutes.
 The mushier, the better.

 - Drain the chickpeas, rinse under cold water, and let the chickpeas cool.
 Meanwhile, in a food processor or high-powered blender, combine the lemon juice, garlic, and salt.
 Process until the garlic is finely chopped.
 Allow the mixture to rest so the garlic flavor can mellow, about 10 minutes.
 Pour the mixture through a fine-mesh strainer and discard the garlic chunks.
-This step prevents the harsh taste of garlic from empowering the hummus.
+This step prevents the harsh taste of garlic from overpowering the hummus.

 - Add 1½ cup Soom Tahini to the food processor and blend until the mixture is thick and creamy.
 Make sure to stop and scrape down any tahini stuck to the sides and bottom of the processor as necessary.
 The tahini will seize up.
 Add ¼ cup ice-cold water at a time until reaching ¾ cup, blending until the mixture is super smooth, creamy, and pale.
 It should be on the thicker consistency, but feel free to add more ice-cold water 1 tbsp at a time.
 Stir in 1/2 tsp ground cumin.